James E. Langston’s practice focuses on public and private merger and acquisition transactions.

 Westlake Chemical Corporation in its unsolicited proposal to acquire Axiall Corporation and related proxy contest and the resulting $3.8 billion negotiated acquisition.

 TPG Capital in various transactions, including its investment in Creative Artists Agency; $2.25 billion acquisition of RCN Telecommunications and Grande Communications; recapitalization of RentPath, including the sale of a significant equity stake to Providence Equity Partners; $1.7 billion acquisition of Savers; and $525 million acquisition of Primedia.

-Warburg Pincus in numerous matters, including its acquisition of Universal Services of America, its acquisition of Wencor Group, its acquisition of Gabriel Brothers Inc. and its acquisition of Duravant.
+Warburg Pincus in numerous matters, including its acquisitions of Universal Services of America, Wencor Group, Gabriel Brothers Inc. and Duravant.

 GlaxoSmithKline in its unsolicited tender offer to acquire Human Genome Sciences and the resulting $3.6 billion negotiated acquisition.